iqbalyarkhan/old-website/content/2020-03-06--UnionFind.md

 ### Setup

-Before we begin, we need to create a bijection (or a one to one mapping) that translates a computer name to an integer value.
-This integer will be in the range $[0, N)$ where $N$ is the total number of computers in the network.
+Before we begin, we need to create a mapping that translates say, a computer name to an integer value.
+This mapping will allow us to easily perform the union and find operations on our elements.
+The assigned integer will be in the range $[0, N)$ where $N$ is the total number of computers in the network.
+For example, if we're dealing with 20 computers in our network, then we'll use an array of size 19.
 Once we have this mapping, we can represent these computers using the assigned integer values.
-Now, we're ready to manipulate these integers.
+As a convention, our component identifier would always be one of the one of the sites in the component.

 Next, we need to store our integers in an array since we need some sort of association among the objects themselves.
 Remember our aim is to figure out whether two objects are connected.
 Initially, each of our components is disconnected from every other component.
 So this is what our array looks like with say 12 components: